-We relax for a while at the falls before we hike to Baan Apha, a traditional Akha village.
+We relax at the falls before we hike to Baan Apha, a traditional Akha village.
 Although most people in the village only wear traditional dresses during special occasions, you will see some of the typical Akha dresses.
-At Amuh’s house, you will join in another cooking course on a wood fire.
-During our stay, we will also try to teach you a couple of words in the Akha language.
-After we have finished the cooking, we will enjoy our self-made lunch.
+At Amuh’s house, you will join another cooking course on a wood fire.
+During our stay, we will also try to teach you some words in the Akha language.
+After we have finished cooking, we will enjoy our self-made lunch.

 Cruise on the Kok River to Chiang Rai